coverclock/com-diag-hazer/README.md

 * zedf9t-factory - factory reset UBX-ZED-F9T device.
 * zedf9t-flash - configure the UBX-ZED-F9T flash for 1PPS (TP1) and 10MHz (TP2).
 * zedf9t-reset - software reset UBX-ZED-F9T device.

-# Environmental Variables

-    export COM_DIAG_HAZER_SAVDIR="${HOME}/save"

-Some scripts in the bin and fun directories save stdout, stderr, CSV, or DGNSS parameters in files.
-Setting this environmental variable changes the directory in which these files are stored.
-By default, stdout, stderr, and CSV files are stored in the out/${TARGET}/tmp subdirectory of the code base, where TARGET is set to the name of the Makefile configuration file (typically "host").
-The DGNSS parameters are saved in ${HOME}/fix, or if ${HOME} is not set, in /var/tmp/fix.
-All of these defaults are overridden if the environmental variable is set.

-    export COM_DIAG_DIMINUTO_LOG_MASK=0xff

-Sets the default log mask for Diminuto for those applications that set the mask from the environment.
-The value is an eight-bit number in decimal, hexadecimal, or even octal.
-In addition, the string ```~0``` can be used to enable all log levels, equivalent to ```255```, ```0xff```, or ```0377```.

 # Comma Separated Value (CSV) Output